DMacharia-887/APT2080_Project-FS2025-/README.md

 **What is the Project?**

 The Rock–Paper–Scissors program is a small Python-based interactive game that allows a user to play against the computer.
-It was developed by applying the **Software Engineering Process**, following the main **Software Development Life Cycle (SDLC)** stages:

-- Requirement Analysis
-- System Design
-- Coding and Implementation
-- Testing
-- Maintenance and Evolution

-This project demonstrates how engineering principles can be applied even to a simple software system — ensuring the final product is functional, reliable, maintainable, and user-friendly.

----